M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 ![Processing updates](updates.png)

-If you encounter exceptions when updating items, follow the steps in the <a href="#debugging-and-diagnostics">Debugging and Diagnostics</a> section.
+If you encounter exceptions when updating items, follow the steps in the [Debugging and Diagnostics](#debugging-and-diagnostics) section.
 {:.note}